Shear-shape cocycles for measured laminations and ergodic theory of the earthquake flow: About the proof

 In order to imitate Diagram \eqref{diagram:M} and its concomitant arguments for arbitrary $\lambda \in \ML(S)$, we therefore introduce the notion of \emph{shear-shape cocycles} on $\lambda$.
 Roughly, a shear-shape cocyle consists of finitely additive signed data on certain arcs transverse to $\lambda$ together with a weighted arc system that cuts $S \setminus \lambda$ into cells; this pair is also required to satisfy a certain compatibility condition mimicking features of the orthogeodesic foliation (Definition \ref{def:shsh_axiom}).
 Generalizing results of Luo \cite[Theorem 1.2 and Corollary 1.4]{Luo}, we show that such an arc system is equivalent to a hyperbolic structure on $S \setminus \lambda$ (Theorem \ref{thm:arc=T(S)_crown}), so shear-shape cocycles may equivalently be thought of as transverse data together with a compatible hyperbolic structure on the complementary subsurface(s).
 Like transverse cocycles, shear-shape cocycles also admit realizations as cohomology classes or weight systems on certain train tracks (Definition \ref{def:shsh_cohom} and Proposition \ref{prop:ttcoords}).

 \begin{remark} We note that only certain classes of arcs admit consistent weights when measured by a shear-shape cocycle, whereas transverse cocycles provide a measure to any arc transverse to $\lambda$.
-While this subtlety is exactly what allows us to understand how to relate shear-shape cocycles with the geometry of complementary subsurfaces, it is also a technical nuisance throughout the paper. \end{remark}
+While this subtlety is exactly what allows us to understand how to relate shear-shape cocycles with the geometry of complementary subsurfaces, it also presents a number of technical challenges throughout the paper. \end{remark}

 Unlike transverse cocycles, the space $\SH(\lambda)$ of shear-shape cocycles is not a vector space, instead forming a principal $\cH(\lambda)$ bundle over a contractible analytic subvariety of $\T(S \setminus \lambda)$ (Theorem \ref{thm:shsh_structure}).
 All the same, the cohomological realization of shear-shape cocycles equips $\SH(\lambda)$ with an intersection form